 Fentanyl patches are commonly used, and are fairly effective for most patients for post-operative pain.
 For more information, click here.

-Orthopaedic procedures tend to take a bit longer than routine electives like desexings, and need an anaesthetic chart to record all of the patient monitoring over a longer period.
-This anaesthetic chart is very comprehensive and covers up to 4 hours on one page.
+Orthopaedic procedures tend to take a bit longer than routine elective surgeries and need an anaesthetic chart to record all of the patient monitoring over a longer period.
+This Anaesthetic chart (a fillable PDF form) is very comprehensive and covers up to 4 hours on one page.
 Feel free to download and use it.
-Its free and saves trees, so why not?!

 Mobile Surgery Service Agreement

-Surgery is just one part of the recovery process – most orthopaedic cases respond much better and quicker with the help of rehabilitation.
-Click here to contact a mobile rehabilitation therapist for South-East Queensland.
+Surgery is just one part of the recovery process – most orthopaedic cases respond much better and quicker with the help of active rehabilitation.
+Click here to find animal physiotherapists in South-East Queensland.